E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 For examples see the ``Examples`` section below.

-For further PLUMED details see: http://plumed.github.io/doc-master/user-doc/html/index.html
+For further PLUMED usage details see: http://plumed.github.io/doc-master/user-doc/html/index.html

 Background Information